The Octopus and the TARDIS: A Love StoryPilar Clark

-I couldn’t tear my eyes away from his sweet little old man face, memorizing every translucent fingernail and pinked roll, nor did I want to.
+I could not tear my eyes away from his sweet old man face, memorizing every stork bite, every pinked roll, every translucent little fingernail.
+Nor did I want to.

 We were in a bubble, William and me.

 Mainly because they’re meant to be popped, and believing they won’t is just prolonging the inevitable.

 As Jeff and tucked our baby boy into his new car seat and left the hospital as shiny noob parents, we were starting to realize that something was just the right amount of wrong.